 Faith is something that should make a big difference in someone’s life.
 You don’t have to inject religion into something as a way to force your beliefs onto someone.
 Faith is entirely different from someone’s beliefs.
 If you decide to speak of religion negatively, your child needs to know what you are against and why.
 It’s essential to notice the difference between faith and the actions resulting from having a strong belief in a deity like God or Vishnu.

 Let Your Child Choose What They Want to Believe

-Teaching your children about religion might be the way for you to educate your child about your religious beliefs.
-Or if you do not have any religious beliefs, it’s crucial not to steer their beliefs to accommodate yours.
-You might want your children to believe in the things that you do, but this is why you need to teach them morals and ethics.
+Teaching your children about religion might be the way to educate your child about your religious beliefs.
+Or, if you do not have any religious beliefs, it’s crucial not to steer their beliefs to accommodate yours.
+You might want your children to believe in what you do, but this is why you need to teach them morals and ethics.
 You need to explain religion from a subjective perspective and then leave it up to them to decide.
 If they want to experiment with religion, you should support them, and they may come around to your way of thinking anyway.